ndk123-web/ndk123-web/README.md

 # Hi there, I'm Navnath 👋

 ## About Me
-I'm a passionate software developer on a journey to master multiple domains of software development.
+I'm a passionate software developer on a journey to get knowledge in multiple domains of software development.
 From web applications to desktop tools, ML integrations to DevOps practices, I enjoy exploring new technologies and building efficient, scalable solutions.

 <div align="center">